 When I grew up I didn't come from a farm or have any background in production agriculture.
 Instead, I was raised in a rural subdivision.
-In my 8th grade Introduction to Agriculture class, I thought to myself, "What would I do for my SAE?".
+In my 8th grade Introduction to Agriculture class, I thought to myself, "What would I do for my SAE?"
 I realized after talking to my advisor that I already had a foundational SAE raising backyard chickens, managing lawns, and taking care of my parent's wildlife property.
 Later in high school, I had the opportunity to gain knowledge in production agriculture by raising and showing swine and dairy heifers.
 As a state officer, I look forward to meeting with FFA members to help them discover a foundational SAE and become immersed in their programs.

-What was your favorite summer activity growing up?
+What is your favorite summer activity?